teamniteo/handbook/5_People/personal-finances.md

 ## Investing

-Investing is a vast topic, and financial advisers will try to persuade you that you need them to navigate the market.
-But for most people investing can be simple, and advisers can do more harm than good.
+Investing is a vast topic, and financial advisors will try to persuade you that you need them to navigate the market.
+But for most people investing can be simple, and advisors can do more harm than good.

 ### Basics of investing